Measles PCR to Washington State Lab (Sendout)

 Processing

-Refrigerate NP swab/VTM and urine specimens.
+Refrigerate NP swab in VTM/UTM and urine specimens.
 Refrigerated samples must be received by WPHL within 72 hrs.
-Store Frozen at ≤ -70°C if sample is being stored for >24 hours.
+Store Frozen at ≤ -70°C if sample storage exceeds this time period.

 Login: SEND1-;REFRIG